superstefan420/dotfiles/README.md

 # dotfiles
-my personal dotfiles. simple dwm build with functional patches.
-Light but intricate Neovim development enviornment inspired by gui editors like vscode and doom emacs
+my personal dotfiles. nice looking dwm build, super bloated neovim configuration that is pretty fun to use

 ## example screenshots (very out of date)